xpertbot/craft-wheelform/README.md

 Example Plugin to handle these events. [wheelformhelper](https://github.com/xpertbot/wheelformhelper)

 ### Translations
 New translations can be submitted using the format inside the translations folder.
-(I will keep "es" translations up to date as much as possible that can be a good starting point for your translations)
+(I will keep "es" translations up to date as much as possible, that can be a good starting point for your translations)